 I keep her in her own room, but she is a little explorer and goes “on the loose,” as I call it, running through the house and hissing at everything.
 When she sees my resident cats, she goes into fight or flight, and is completely terrified of them and me.
 I don’t know that this trigger will ever improve.
 It’s nearly impossible to work with a cat in fight or flight, so it’s just better to leave her alone until she calms down.

 Be Patient and Honest with Yourself

-You must have patience to work with an animal that’s been neglected or abused, because progress is very, very, very slow, and there will be days when they take steps backward.
+You must have patience to work with an animal that’s the victim of neglect or abuse, because progress is very, very, very slow, and there will be days when they take steps backward.
 Trust me, it’s frustrating and exhausting, but it’s also rewarding.

-Important: You don’t have to adopt or foster formerly abused or neglected animals.
+Important: You don’t have to adopt or foster cats that were former victims of neglect or abuse.
 There are plenty of other animals that need your help and love.
 It’s most important that you’re honest about what you can and can’t handle, because your mental health is important too!

 Would I foster Lucy again knowing now what I didn’t know when I got her?
 In a heartbeat.
 I’ve learned so much from her and love her to pieces.
 I always say, “She’s grouchy sometimes, but aren’t we all?”